UIMSolutions/uim/datasources/uim/datasources/classes/entities/entities/README.md

     }
 }

-You could then use this trait in your entity class by importing it and including it:
+You could then use this mixin template in your entity class by importing it and including it:

 namespace App\Model\Entity;